arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli thing delete --id <thingID>`

 Extract a template from an existing thing.
-The template can be saved in two formats: json or yaml.
-The default format is yaml:
+The template is printed to stdout and its format depends on the global `--format` flag:

-`$ arduino-cloud-cli thing extract --id <thingID> --outfile <templateFile> --format <yaml|json>`
+`$ arduino-cloud-cli thing extract --id <thingID> --format <json|yaml>`

 Bind a thing to an existing device: